Cheapest Life Insurance for Seniors

 Life Insurance Rates for Seniors

 Age is one of the biggest factors in determining your term life policy cost.
-Term life insurance is affordable in your 50s and 60s, but becomes quite expensive in your 70s, especially for coverage over $1 million.
+Term life insurance is affordable in your 60s, but becomes quite expensive in your 70s, especially for coverage over $1 million.
 See the average cost by age below for a 10-year term policy at different coverage levels for different ages.

 Tips for Senior Life Insurance Coverage